-Many parents-to-be wonder how does a baby know when to be born?
+Many parents-to-be wonders how does a baby knows when to be born?
 It’s fascinating to ponder the mystery of it.

 In the last few decades, researchers have been doing their best to answer questions about how and why babies are born.

 Let’s find out how women’s and babies’ bodies work around the time of birth and what exactly triggers labor.

 Does your body or your baby decide when labor starts?

 We know the birth process is a team effort.
 Mother and baby are perfectly ‘in tune’, from the time conception occurs.

 Research has beautifully explained how the placenta works.

 It acts as the baby’s lungs, filling the blood cells with oxygen, and also works as the baby’s liver, filtering out and getting rid of any waste products.
 These are the best-known functions of fetal circulation.

 The placenta, with the help of the attached umbilical cord, is also in charge of providing all the communication between a woman’s brain and her baby.

 It’s a complex mechanism.
 Hormones, cell markers, enzymes, and DNA all travel through the blood system from one to the other.